Baked Chicken Drumsticks

 Chicken bouillon powder takes the flavor of chicken up a notch so I always use some when seasoning chicken.

 Some herbs that go well with chicken are parsley, rosemary and thyme.
 So feel free to throw them in if you have them.
+Other spices that go well with chicken are onion powder, ground cumin, and paprika.

 - Green seasoning: This blend of fresh herbs and spices makes any meat or fish taste so good!